zannloo/tp/docs/DeveloperGuide.md

 ### Creating Todo task

-1. Creates todo task for specific a specific student or group
+1. Creates todo task for a specific student or group

     1. Condition 1: When the current directory is root directory,

         - Test case: `todo ~/grp-001/0123Y --desc Assignment 1`<br>
-          Expected: If there is no such a student with StudentId, `0123Y`, in `grp-001`, then an error message will appear at the output box below the command box.
-Otherwise, the todo task `Assignment 1` will be allocated to student, `0123Y`.
+          Expected: If there is no such a student with StudentId, `0123Y`, in `grp-001` or there is no such a group with GroupId, `grp-001`, then an error message will appear at the output box below the command box.
+Otherwise, the todo task `Assignment 1` will be allocated to student `0123Y`.

         - Test case: `todo ~/grp-001 --desc Assignment 1`<br>
           Expected: If there is no such a group with GroupId, `grp-001`, then an error message will appear at the output box below the command box.
-Otherwise, the todo task `Assignment 1` will be allocated to group, `grp-001`.
+Otherwise, the todo task `Assignment 1` will be allocated to group `grp-001`.

-        - Test case: `todo x`, `todo x --desc Assignment 1` (where x is an invalid path)<br>
+        - Test case: `todo x --desc Assignment 1` (where x is an invalid path)<br>
           Expected: An error message of `Invalid relative path` will be shown.

         - Test case: `todo --desc Assignment 1`<br>
-          Expected: An error message of `Unable to create task for root directory.` will be shown.
+          Expected: An error message of `Unable to create task for root directory` will be shown.

-        - Other incorrect `todo` commands to try: `todo`<br>
+        - Other incorrect `todo` commands to try: `todo`, `todo x` (where x is an invalid path)<br>
           Expected: An error message of `Invalid command format` will be shown.

     1. Condition 2: When the current directory is group directory e.g. `grp-001`,

         - Test case: `todo 0123Y --desc Assignment 1`<br>
           Expected: If there is no such a student with StudentId, `0123Y`, in `grp-001`, then an error message will appear at the output box below the command box.
-Otherwise, the todo task `Assignment 1` will be allocated to student, `0123Y`.
+Otherwise, the todo task `Assignment 1` will be allocated to student `0123Y`.

         - Test case: `todo --desc Assignment 1`<br>
-          Expected: The todo task `Assignment 1` will be allocated for `grp-001`.
+          Expected: The todo task `Assignment 1` will be allocated to `grp-001`.

-        - Test case: `todo x`, `todo x --desc Assignment 1` (where x is invalid path)<br>
+        - Test case: `todo x --desc Assignment 1` (where x is an invalid path)<br>
          Expected: An error message of `Invalid relative path` will be shown.

-        - Other incorrect `todo` commands to try: `todo`<br>
+        - Other incorrect `todo` commands to try: `todo`, `todo x`  (where x is an invalid path)<br>
           Expected: An error message of `Invalid command format` will be shown.

 1. Creates todo task for all groups or all students in a group